grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Hemi and Captain Percy climbed up to the control room.
 Bastian and Owen sat in the control seats watching the unmoving gauges with bored and sleepy eyes.

-"We are going to surface," said Hemi.
-"And there is a serious storm up there.
+"We are going to surface," said Hemi, "and there is a serious storm up there.
 Owen, I am going to sit in that plane control chair.
 I need you to go down to the navigation/sonar compartment and get ready to blow the main ballast tanks."

 "You want to do an emergency blow?"
 Owen asked.

 Owen stood, and Hemi slipped his bulky form around him and down into the tight fit of the planes control chair.
 "Not a full blow.
-On my signal I just want you to open the high pressure air into the main ballast for a few seconds.
+On my signal, I just want you to open the high-pressure air into the main ballast for a few seconds.
 I want to pop the boat up onto the surface.
 If we use the normal low-pressure system to ease up, there is too much of a chance for the intakes to be swamped in these seas.
 You all understand the procedure?"

 Owen and Bastian nodded.
 Owen slipped down the ladder to the sonar compartment and they could hear him opening the toolbox that held the emergency blow wrench.

-"OK Bastian, give us a little more throttle.
+"OK, Bastian, give us a little more throttle.
 I am adjusting the planes for some up-angle."

-The bow of the boat rose slowly ahead of them, and Percy, being the only one standing, leaned into the angle.
-She found her pack of cheroots tucked into the wall joists, and pulled one out to light it.
+The bow of the boat rose slowly ahead of them, and Percy, the only one standing, leaned into the angle.
+She found her pack of cheroots tucked into the wall joists and pulled one out to light it.
 Bastian slipped a cigarette from his shirt pocket and lit it off Percy's coal.

 "Hemi, another degree on the bow, I think," said Percy.

 Hemi turned the plane control wheel slightly, and the boat eased to a somewhat steeper angle.
 He made some small adjustments on the trim tank control panel to make the front of the boat a bit more buoyant so the motors did not have to put quite so much energy into lifting the bow.

 "I am going to come level at just about ten meters, then we will have Owen blow air into the main ballast tanks."
 Hemi kept his eyes locked on the depth gauge, watching it crawl slowly back around towards the zero mark as the boat rose.
-Just as it passed the ten meter mark, Hemi turned the plane control wheel and the bow of the boat came down to level.
+Just as it passed the ten-meter mark, Hemi turned the plane control wheel and the bow of the boat came down to level.
 At this shallower depth, the boat took on the motion from the waves on the surface, slowly listing from one side to the other by ten degrees or so.
 "OK!"
 Hemi yelled down to Owen.
-"Open the air into the main ballast Owen!"
+"Open the air into the main ballast, Owen!"

-Percy punched the emergency blow alarm, to be sure that this time everyone on the boat was aware they were performing a dangerous maneuver.
+Percy punched the emergency blow alarm to be sure that this time everyone on the boat was aware they were performing a dangerous maneuver.

 From below they heard the squeak of the turning valve, and a loud hiss.
 Air rushed through the pipes below them and out into the ballast.
 Hemi started counting to himself.
 There was a pause where nothing happened and then they all felt the upward acceleration of the _Prospect_ lifting.

 Hemi's count hit five.
-"Close it down Owen!"
+"Close it down, Owen!"

 The hiss stopped, but the upward motion did not.
 Percy wrapped her fingers in the leather strap hanging over her head.
 They rode the force of the expanding air upwards for a few seconds and then the boat went weightless for a moment as it reached the surface.
 They could feel their stomachs rise within, and Hemi and Bastian's knuckles went white as they tightened their grip on the control wheels.